influxdata/giraffe/giraffe/README.md

   - **colors**: _array[string, ...].
 Optional._ An array of _CSS color values_ used as a gradient to give bars in each bin different colors based on the **fill** columns.

   - **fillOpacity**: _number.
-Optional._ A value between 0 and 1 for the [_CanvasRenderingContext2D globalAlpha_](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/globalAlpha) of the shading inside the bins.
+Optional._ A value between 0 and 1 inclusive for the [_CanvasRenderingContext2D globalAlpha_](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/globalAlpha) of the shading inside the bins.

   - **strokeOpacity**: _number.
-Optional._ A value between 0 and 1 for the [_CanvasRenderingContext2D globalAlpha_](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/globalAlpha) of the border of the bins.
+Optional._ A value between 0 and 1 inclusive for the [_CanvasRenderingContext2D globalAlpha_](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/globalAlpha) of the border of the bins.
 This is very hard to observe with human eyes unless the **fillOpacity** is near 0.

   - **strokeWidth**: _number.
 Optional._ The [_CanvasRenderingContext2D lineWidth_](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/lineWidth) of the border of the bins.
 This is very hard to observe with human eyes unless the **fillOpacity** is near 0.
 A high value for **strokeWidth** will completely fill the bin with border color at an opacity indicated by **strokeOpacity**.